Kevy42/Not-A-Better-Anduril/README.md

-### Changed information blink (e.g voltage, firmware version.. etc) readout to use button and or aux leds.
+### Changed information blinkout (e.g voltage, firmware version.. etc) to use button and or aux leds.

+### Slowed down information blinkout speed and increased ontime for 0's.
+Its finally readable!

 https://user-images.githubusercontent.com/31995172/193655022-5be7fa3b-92c7-43a5-a228-a30834742e71.mp4